 Libido is, in many ways, a learned behaviour.
 Unsurprisingly, social factors play a role in your desire for sex.

-When a woman does not have the space to explore sexuality, libido can decrease.
-The mental state of feeling like sex or sexual activity is not possible is internalised, and the body can struggle to express a healthy sex drive.
+Lastly, the lack of privacy can also affect a woman’s libido.
+Indeed, the mental state of feeling like sex or sexual activity is not possible is internalised, and the body can struggle to express a healthy sex drive.